Research Synthesis

 3.3 The SSPR + NetBird Always-On + Cached Credentials Chain

-Section titled “3.3 The SSPR + NetBird Always-On + Cached Credentials Chain”This is the most important cross-domain finding, synthesizing the AD integration, deployment, and platform reports.
-It addresses the ~90% of users who only connect to VPN for password resets.
+Section titled “3.3 The SSPR + NetBird Always-On + Cached Credentials Chain”This is the most important cross-domain finding, addressing the ~90% of users who only connect to VPN for password resets.

 The complete technical chain: